eclipse-vertx/vert.x/groovy_web_tutorial.md

 We're almost at the point where the client side app can see the catalogue data.
 But first we need to insert some static data.

-To do this we need a script which inserts catalogue and other data needed by the application in the database.
-It does this by sending JSON messages on the event bus to the persistor.
+To do this we will create a script called `StaticData.groovy` which just inserts catalogue and other data needed by the application in the database.
+It does this by sending JSON messages on the event bus.

 Copy `StaticData.groovy` into your directory as follows:

-    cp $VERTX_HOME/examples/groovy/webapp/StaticData.groovy .
+    tim@Ethel:~/tutorial$ cp $VERTX_HOME/examples/groovy/webapp/StaticData.groovy .

 We want to insert the static data only after the persistor verticle has completed starting up so we edit `App.groovy` as follows:

-    deployVerticle('mongo-persistor') {
+    deployVerticle('mongo-persistor', persistorConf, 1, {
         deployVerticle('StaticData.groovy')
-    }
+    })

-The closure that we're specifying in the call to `deployVerticle` won't be invoked until the persistor is fully started.
-In that function we just load the static data script.
+The block that we're specifying in the call to `deployVerticle` will be invoked when the persistor is fully started.
+In that block we just load the static data script.

 Save the edited `App.groovy` and restart it.